androettop/easy-cmd/README.md

 ## Configuration

-The extension allows you to define a list of buttons via the VS Code settings.
-To configure your command buttons, add or modify the `easy-cmd.buttons` property in your `settings.json` file.
+The extension allows you to define a list of buttons via the add command button in the status bar, or manually in the VS Code settings.

+To configure your command buttons manually, add or modify the `easy-cmd.buttons` property in your `settings.json` file.
 Each button is an object with the following properties:

 - **name** (`string`):
   The label of the button displayed in the status bar.
 Icons can be used in button names, see the [VS Code Icons](https://code.visualstudio.com/api/references/icons-in-labels) documentation for a list of available icons.